mikecalvo/mikecalvo.github.io/msse/assignments/3/index.md

 ### Due Date: 4/14/2017

 # Assignment Overview
 In this assignment you will build on the domain and controller project started in assignments 1 and 2 to create a simple single page app user interface using AngularJS.
 All requirements should be verified using Geb functional tests against a running Spring Boot application.
+All components should validate Angular Dependency injection wiring and initialization using Jasmine.

 Feel free to use your creativity to build a usable and attractive web UI.
 However, points will not be subtracted for 'ugly but functional implementations'.